bolaft/bannerlord-retinues/docs/cheats.md

   ```
   retinues.set_stock <itemId> <count>
   ```
-  Directly sets the tracked **stock** for an item (useful if you’re playing with town-inventory restrictions or stock-sensitive rules).
+  Directly sets the tracked **stock** for an item (useful if you're playing with town-inventory restrictions or stock-sensitive rules).

 ---